 For more advice, photos and friendly help, click here to join my UK Travel Facebook group to carry on the conversation with fellow travelers and UK experts.

-A Hobbit Hole is a hybrid between a glamping hut and a holiday home.
+A Glamping Burrow is a hybrid between a glamping hut and a holiday home.

 There’s no needing to sleep on the floor, no being freezing in the middle of the night exposed to the elements, and no needing to walk through a pitch black camping site to go to the bathroom.